 Following the closure of the works, the pumps used to fill the pool were decommissioned.
 This action together with leaks in the pool bed resulted in a dramatic fall in water levels.
 In 1996, remedial work was undertaken to seal the pool bed with clay, therefore preventing further leakage.
 The current area of Brymbo Pool is around three acres again.

 Carry on along this track.
 Turn right at the overgrown remains of a hedgerow.
-You will also see a waymarker with a yellow symbol.
+You will see a yellow arrow waymarker.

 Bottle Chimney

-As you approach the large stone structure, follow the slightly overgrown path to the left towards the corner of the field.
-This building is a bottle chimney (5) built between 1792 and 1794 dating back to John Wilkinson’s era.
+As you approach a large stone structure, follow the slightly overgrown path to the left towards the corner of the field.
+This building is a bottle chimney (5) built between 1792 and 1794, dating back to John Wilkinson’s era.

 It was one of his earliest industrial undertakings in the area and formed part of his nearby lead-smelting plant.
 The chimney once stood over 100 feet (32 metres) high before being partly demolished in 1962, leaving the current 25 feet (8 metres) tall.